“Multiplex PCR amplifies multiple DNA template regions, simultaneously using different sets of primers in a single PCR reaction.”

 Each set of primers is unique to each template.
 And therefore can amplify the target/complementary sequence (template) only.
 See the image below, it makes things more clear.

 Multi-template multiplex PCR is used in microbial genetics, pathogen identification and detection of microbes.
-Here, it quantifies, amplifies and identifiers microbes/pathogens present in a sample.
+Here, it quantifies, amplifies and identifies microbes/pathogens present in a sample.

 The present technique can’t be useful in detecting single-gene disorders.